-If you fancy a European trip during the winter than Portugal is definitely worth a look.
+If you fancy a European trip during the winter, then Portugal is worth a look.

 In terms of temperature, it is a country of contrasts at this time of year – the beaches remain open in the southern Algarve region, while skiing is available in Serra de Estrela in the east.

-If you fancy something in between, New Year’s Eve in Lisbon is lively and friendly.
-Here are my three suggestions for making the post of Portugal this winter.
+If you fancy something in between, New Year's Eve in Lisbon is lively and friendly.
+Here are my three suggestions for making the most of Portugal this winter.

 Winter Walking in the Algarve